saeidrazavi/Dictionary-learning-for-reconstructing-noisy-image/README.md

 ## what is MP?

-Matching pursuit (MP) is a sparse approximation algorithm which finds the "best matching" projections of multidimensional data onto the span of an over-complete dictionary. in each itteration, we map the residual, into space of each atom in dicionray, and choose atom that decreases the reconstruction error the most. we repeat this procedure until reconstruction error become less or equal to specific threshold.
+Matching pursuit (MP) is a sparse approximation algorithm which finds the "best matching" projections of multidimensional data onto the span of an over-complete dictionary. in each iteration, we map the residual, into space of each atom in dictionary, and choose atom that decreases the reconstruction error the most. we repeat this procedure until reconstruction error become less or equal to specific threshold.

 * implementation